 - Create Magic Scene — Coloured Lighting Filters, or Gels, are Often Used as Accent Lights, or to Add Dramatic Colour to Backgrounds or Selected Portions of a Scene for Artistic Effect.

 - Change Color Balance of The Image — Flash Gels Help to Improve the Colour Balance of the Image.

-The Idea is to create an image called the photographer in an outdoor location, I’ll be looking at create a silhouette image initially and then see how I can change the image with off camera flash and maybe gels to add a different component to the image or indeed create my own setting for a silhouette shoot using off camera flash only for reference I will look at photographers such as Jake Hicks, Jim Zuckerman, Nicolas Bouvier, TJ Scott, Jasper James, Rankin and Karl Taylor.
+The idea is to create an image called the photographer in an outdoor location, I’ll be looking at create a silhouette image initially and then see how I can change the image with off camera flash and maybe gels to add a different component to the image or indeed create my own setting for a silhouette shot using off camera flash only for reference I will look at photographers such as Jake Hicks, Jim Zuckerman, Nicolas Bouvier, TJ Scott, Jasper James, Rankin and Karl Taylor.